 Several hipster places near our hotel on Madách Imre út have reclaimed furniture & graffiti art on the walls but also some of the best flavours in the city; highlights include:

 - Konyha – Friends For Food (Madách Imre út 8) has food which is light, modern & fresh – and a very good beer/wine list including Hungarian fizz.
+They now offer a collection of pizzas.
 Good value, too.

 - Next door is a bar and gallery called Telep which has beers, cocktails and bags of atmosphere.